 Hello boys and girls!
 How are you?
 It´s time for grammar and today we´re going to talk about Narrative tenses.
-When telling a story, what kind of verbal tenses should you use?
+When telling a story, what kind of verbal tenses must you use?
 For example, what verbal tense do you normally use to ‘set a scene’?
 And to describe a longer, continuous past action?
 If you have some doubts when writing a story, you must read this post.
 Go on!

 *You use the past simple to talk about the main events in a story, and to talk about consecutive actions in the past.